datakaveri/iudx-sandbox-backend/setup/README.md

 In this repo keycloak is used as example

-### Container Registry

-Binderhub build docker images using git repo, and it pushes to docker registry so that jupyterhub can launch user servers based on these images.

-In this example container registry is disabled but it is recommended to use in production environment.

-Follow [this document](https://binderhub.readthedocs.io/en/latest/zero-to-binderhub/setup-registry.html) for configuring registry to binderhub

 ## Get Started

 Refer the `secret.yaml` file in this repo.
 Replace apiToken and secretToken with new one.